Continually Updated Clinical Reference

 The history and clinical examination are by far the most powerful diagnostic tools in evaluating this complex group of diseases.
 After a thorough review of systems and physical examination, the lack of findings indicating a systemic disease makes the pretest probability of disease very low and, thus, reduces the predicative value of any diagnostic tests.

 Some investigators have shown that patients with retinal vasculitis presenting with symptoms and signs confined to the eye needlessly undergo exhaustive and expensive diagnostic evaluation.
-When George et al reviewed a series of patients with primary retinal vasculitis, they found that 96% of them had a negative review of systems; however, all patients underwent an exhaustive battery of tests.10 A diagnosis was established in only 1 patient; false-positive results were obtained in 21% of patients.
+When George et al reviewed a series of patients with primary retinal vasculitis, they found that 96% of them had a negative review of systems; however, all patients underwent an exhaustive battery of tests.
+[12] A diagnosis was established in only one patient; false-positive results were obtained in 21% of patients.
 The shotgun approach has no place in evaluating a patient with retinal vasculitis.
 It invariably results in false-positive results, which, in turn, leads to more unnecessary testing, cost, and inconvenience to the patient.

 Fluorescein angiography is an important aspect of the evaluation process.
 Findings may include staining of the vessel walls, beaded vessels, microaneurysms, telangiectatic vessels, capillary nonperfusion, neovascularization, and CME.
 Fluorescein angiography helps to classify the vasculitic process as either occlusive or nonocclusive.
 Perhaps more importantly, fluorescein angiography aids in making the determination as to whether a noninflammatory retinal vascular disease is present.

 Numerous tests are ordered for all patients with intraocular inflammation, primarily to rule out masquerade syndromes and to evaluate the status of the patient's health.
-Such a limited workup includes CBC, urinalysis, FTA-ABS, ACE, and chest x-ray.
+Such a limited workup includes CBC count, urinalysis, FTA-ABS, ACE, and chest radiography.
 Tests for syphilis and sarcoidosis help to rule in or rule out these 2 readily treatable diseases, which can present as any type of intraocular inflammation.
 From here, aspects of the history and clinical examination are used to formulate a differential diagnosis.
 If the pretest probability of disease is sufficiently high (but not too high), then further testing should be performed accordingly or treatment initiated if a clinical diagnosis is established.

-A flowchart summarizing the diagnostic approach to retinal vasculitis is provided (see Media file 1).
 This chart is intended to serve as a guide for the thought process involved in approaching the diagnosis of retinal vasculitis.
 Implicit in this diagnostic approach is the need for consultation with an internist and possibly a rheumatologist or an infectious disease specialist.
 Most cases are idiopathic (sometimes called Eales disease), and many of the systemic diseases are clinical diagnoses (eg, Behçet disease, SLE).
 In these cases, laboratory tests are supportive but not diagnostic.

 Inflammatory chorioretinopathies